dupe211/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your current directory in a long format
+script that prints the absolut pah name of the current working directory